systemslab/popper-paper/paper/paper.md

   engineering best-practices to manage its associated artifacts and maintain the reproducibility of its findings.
-Popper leverages existing cloud-computing infrastructure and DevOps tools to produce academic articles that are easy to validate, reproduce and extend.
+Popper leverages existing cloud-computing infrastructure and DevOps tools to produce academic articles that are easy to validate and extend.
 We present a use case that illustrate the usefulness of this approach.
-We show how, by following the _Popper_ convention, re-executing experiments on multiple platforms is more practical, allowing reviewers and researchers quickly get to the point of getting results without relying on the original author's intervention.
+We show how, by following the _Popper_ convention, reviewers and researchers can quickly get to the point of getting results without relying on the original author's intervention.
 documentclass: ieeetran
 ieeetran: true
 classoption: "conference,compsocconf"